 Howard’s latest tour opened to rave reviews in 2019, with the Metro describing the show as “classic Howard” and Chortle praising the star for his “sustained pace, energy, and physical performance”.

 The show kicked off in Newcastle at the Metro Radio Arena, before taking in such places as Glasgow, Birmingham, Aberdeen and Cardiff before going overseas.
-Following the sold out success of the early events, the tote has been extended with dates now running through to September 2020
+Following the sold out success of the early events, the tour has now been extended with dates running through to September 2021.

 Respite sees the comedian in typically likeable form, with the new show tackling the inherent sexism in nursery rhymes, racism in football, dick picks and his recent TV work.